Criminal Law FAQ

+If you have been accused of a crime or charged with a criminal offense, I know that you probably have a lot of questions.
 What’s the difference between a misdemeanor and a felony?
 How likely is it that your case will go to trial?
-From the initial consultation to closing your case file, Palmer Legal Defense is here to help you every step of the way.
+From the initial consultation to closing your case file, I am attorney Steve Palmer, and I am here to help you every step of the way.
+I founded Palmer Legal Defense in Columbus to help clients throughout central Ohio understand that one wrong choice does not have to alter your future.

-We provide a free consultation with no obligation to hire our law office.
-Your initial appointment is an opportunity for our attorneys to gather information about your situation and answer your questions.
+I provide a free initial consultation, with no obligation, to hire my law firm.
+Your initial appointment is an opportunity for me to gather information about your situation and answer your questions.
 This consultation also provides you an opportunity to meet the lawyers in person.
-It is important that you are comfortable with your Ohio criminal defense attorneys and the office in general.
-At this consultation, we can help analyze your problem, discuss your options, and discuss legal fees.
+It is important that you are comfortable with your criminal defense attorney and the office in general.
+At this consultation, I can help analyze your problem, discuss your options, and discuss legal fees.

 How much will it cost for you to handle my criminal law case?

-We typically assess legal fees on a flat rate basis.
+At Palmer Legal Defense, I typically assess legal fees on a flat rate basis.
 The amount of the flat rate depends on many factors, such as type of charge, jurisdiction, and prior criminal record.
 Sometimes the fee will be graduated.
-In this situation, there will be minimum fee, with additional fees in the event of motion hearings or trials.
+In this situation, there will be a minimum fee, with additional fees in the event of motion hearings or trials.

 Trials are generally considered only as a last resort.
 At all stages of the process, cases can be resolved by plea negotiations.
-We will spend a significant amount of time discussing your options as the case progresses.
-We believe that our clients should participate in the decision-making process.
+I will spend a significant amount of time discussing your options as the case progresses.
+I believe that my clients should participate in the decision-making process.
 In some situations, trials are necessary.
 In others, they should be avoided.
-We will help you make these complicated decisions.
+I will help you make these complicated decisions.

-What is “bond” and how does it work?
+What is a bond and how does it work?

-Courts always require some form of “bond” to secure a defendant’s appearance.
+Courts always require some form of bond to secure a defendant’s appearance.
 Many defendants are not even aware that they are on bond, as most cases do not require any formal payment or signatures.
-We commonly see three general bond types throughout Ohio courts.
-While the types of bond are fairly consistent, courts sometimes use differently terminology to describe the bond.
-Read more
+There are three common bond types throughout Ohio courts.
+While the types of bonds are fairly consistent, courts sometimes use different terminology to describe the bond.

 What time period does the government have to file an indictment?